Ashok0/EnderalVREssentials-Nightly/README.md

 	- [DynDOLOD Resources SE 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) (Under "Miscellaneous Files")
 6. Install a terrain LOD mod through Mod Organizer 2 that corresponds with the lowest texture mod for terrain that you have installed.
 If using Septentrional Landscapes SE, the [Terrain LOD for Septentrional Landscapes](https://www.nexusmods.com/skyrimspecialedition/mods/39563) mod is recommended.
 	- Place this mod BELOW all other Skyrim SE texture mods in your mod load order in the left window pane.
-	- Move your Terrain LOD .esm plugin ABOVE Enderal - Forgotten Stories.esm in the right window pane and make sure the plugin is ENABLED.
+	- Move your Terrain LOD .esm plugin ABOVE Enderal - Forgotten Stories.esm in the right window pane and make sure the plugin is enabled.
 7. If using [Enhanced Vanilla Trees SE](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files) (highly recommended), install all recommended options (with asterisk) + RAT + SFO Snow Pines.
+Keep the \DYNDOLOD\ folders as these are used by DynDOLOD 3.0.
 8. Download [xLODGen](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-81-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/) and extract the contents to a new \xLODGen\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
 9. Download [DynDOLOD 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) under "Miscellaneous Files" and extract the contents to a new \DynDOLOD\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
 10. Launch Mod Organizer 2.